Since 1976

 CONTINUING EDUCATION

-We hold regular Continuing Education classes just for instructors taught by master level teachers.
-And after you earn enough "credits" you are eligible for our Advanced Instructor's Certification.
-We also sponsor seminars for students, hold occasional tournaments and have an annual awards banquet and clinic.
+We hold regular Continuing Education classes for instructors taught by master teachers.
+After you earn enough "credits" you are eligible for our Advanced Instructor's Certification.
+We also sponsor seminars, host tournaments and have an annual awards banquet and clinic.

 SCHOOL MEMBERSHIP REQUIREMENTS